testing-library/eslint-plugin-testing-library/README.md

 };
 ```

-#### ESLint Cascading and Hierachy
+#### ESLint Cascading and Hierarchy

-Another approach for customizing ESLint config by paths is through [ESLint Cascading and Hierachy](https://eslint.org/docs/user-guide/configuring/configuration-files#cascading-and-hierarchy).
+Another approach for customizing ESLint config by paths is through [ESLint Cascading and Hierarchy](https://eslint.org/docs/user-guide/configuring/configuration-files#cascading-and-hierarchy).
 This is useful if all your tests are placed under the same folder, so you can place there another `.eslintrc` where you enable `eslint-plugin-testing-library` for applying it only to the files under such folder, rather than enabling it on your global `.eslintrc` which would apply to your whole project.

 ## Shareable configurations